FavourDaniel/messaging-system/READMe.md

 ### Email
-You can choose to use an existing email address or create a new one.
+You can use an existing email address or create a new one.
 Configure 2FA for whichever.
 In the email settings, search "App Password" and create an App password.
 Be sure to copy the password somewhere.

 A `.env.example` file has been provided in this repo.
 Change the name to `.env` and replace the email and app password env variables.